 Segmenting and Creating Buyer personas

-You can collect these details by performing market research on your target audience.
-Once you have the details you can start segmenting.
+To collect this data, you’ll need to perform market research on your target audience.
+Once you have the necessary details, you can start segmenting your customers.

 Once you’ve segmented, start creating individual buyer personas.

-- Be visually attractive, images, colorful texts, bullet points, etc.
+- Make it visually attractive with images, colorful text, bullet points, etc.

-- It should be suitable for all devices.
+- Ensure that it’s suitable for all devices.

 - Use minimal text to make it easier to scan.

-- Use the right words to entice the customers.
+- Use the right words to entice customers.

-We’ve bought you some tips to write the best subject lines,
+To write the best subject lines, follow these tips:

 - Avoid promotional words in your subject line.